Code-Institute-Submissions/Flow-matic-blockchain-blog_DecResubb/README.md

   - Gitpod terminal was used to commit and push to GitHub.

 - [**GitHub**](https://github.com/)
-  - GitHub is used to store the project code after being pushed from Git.
+  - GitHub is used to store the project code after being pushed from Gitpod.

 - [**Heroku**](https://www.heroku.com/)
   - Heroku is the app platform I deployed my project to.